 Student Development personnel stand ready to help those involved as they consider the meaning of their actions, deal with the consequences, and experience the forgiveness that comes from repentance.
 The College is committed to responding in a redemptive manner, seeking to balance compassion with accountability.
 Students can be expected to be treated with Christian love as they deal with their new circumstances.

-Every effort will be made to ensure confidentiality, but the life and health of the mother and child and the spiritual well-being of the parents and the Crown College community are our primary concerns.
-Continuity of on-campus residency and/or enrollment as a student at Crown College will be considered in light of what is best for all those involved.
+Every effort will be made to ensure confidentiality, but the life and health of the mother and child and the spiritual well-being of the parents and the Crown College community are the primary concerns.
+Continuation of on-campus residency and/or enrollment as a student at Crown College will be considered in light of what is best for all those involved.

 Sexual Assault Policy

 Sexual assault conflicts with Crown College’s community standards and is prohibited by law.
 Therefore, such behavior will not be tolerated, and all reported cases of sexual assault will be taken seriously and investigated promptly.

 A report of an alleged sexual assault should be reported to Student Development or Campus Safety as soon as possible.
 The report will be investigated, appropriate persons interviewed, and information assembled regarding the alleged incident.
 Victims of sexual assault also have the option of notifying the civil authorities either through help from Student Development, Counseling Services, Campus Safety, or on their own.
 Resources of existing counseling options both on campus and in the community can be obtained at the Counseling Services Office, Health Services Office, and Student Development.
 Victims will also be told of the option of changing academic or living arrangements, if necessary.